A Practical Guide to AML/CTF Compliance for Australian Businesses

 • Monitor customer transactions to identify behaviours that may signal suspicious activity or that increase the customer risk profile.

-You need to have risk-based procedures in place to identify whether an individual customer or beneficial owner is a PEP.
-You must carry out customer identification and verification procedures to identify the PEP before offering a designated service.
+When it comes to your customers, you need to have risk-based procedures in place to identify whether an individual customer or beneficial owner is a Politically Exposed Person (PEP).
+You’re expected to carry out customer identification and verification procedures to identify a PEP before offering a designated service.

 • Asking a customer if they are a PEP during onboarding.